 Analog transmission is a means of transmitting analog signals without regard to their content; the signals may represent analog data (e.g., voice) or digital data (e.g., binary data that pass through a modem).
 In either case, the analog signal will become weaker (attenuate) after a certain distance.
-To achieve longer distances, the analog transmission system includes amplifiers that boost the energy in the signal.
-Unfortunately, the amplifier also boosts the noise components.
-With amplifiers cascaded to achieve long distances, the signal becomes more and more distorted.
+To achieve longer distances, the analog transmission the signal becomes more and more distorted.
 For analog data, such as voice, quite a bit distortion can be tolerated and the data remain intelligible.
 However, for digital data, cascaded amplifiers will introduce errors.